Orbifold Semiorthogonal Decompositions for Abelian Varieties: Orbifold Semiorthogonal Decomposition for Type (C)

-We construct Fourier-Mukai functors as in Section \ref{ssec:FM_functors_A2}, by taking the structure sheaves of (equivariantized) graphs of the inclusions of the fixed loci in $A^i\times A$.
-We denote by $\Phi_i\colon \mathcal{D}(\bar{A}^i) \to \mathcal{D}[A/G]$ the corresponding Fourier-Mukai functors.
+We construct Fourier-Mukai functors as in \S \ref{ssec:FM_functors_A2}, by taking the structure sheaves of (equivariantized) graphs of the inclusions of the fixed loci in $A^i\times A$.
+We denote by $\Phi_i\colon \mathcal{D}(\overline{A^i}) \to \mathcal{D}[A/G]$ the corresponding Fourier-Mukai functors.
 The fixed loci $A^i$ with $i\geq 6$ only contain points that are fixed by $G$.
-The action of $G$ locally at each of these points coincides with that described in Section \ref{sec:msodA2}, so we can modify the $\Phi_i$ by twisting
+Locally at each of these points, the action of $G$ coincides with that described in Section \ref{sec:msodA2}, so we can modify the $\Phi_i$ by twisting